 - Wide range of policies, including single trip and multi-trip (annual) medical travel insurance policies, cancellation insurance, and baggage insurance.

-- It seems there are more choices once you get a quote with Air Canada travel insurance than just what the Air Canada page suggests, so options can get a tad confusing.
+- It seems there are more choices once you get information from Air Canada travel insurance than just what the Air Canada page suggests, so options can get a tad confusing.
 For example, when we got a quote for an 83 year old for one weeks’s travel outside of Canada, without a medical questionnaire, we got the option to choose a Bronze TravelCare Package that included emergency medical insurance.
 This Bronze TravelCare Package wasn’t mentioned on the travel insurance plans page.

 - The Classic Medical Plan package is limited to people aged 64 and under.
-If you’re aged 65 to 74, you’ll need to buy the likely more expensive Deluxe Package plan.
+If you’re aged 65 to 74, you’ll need to get the likely more expensive Deluxe Package plan.

 - If you’re over age 64, you’re required to fill out a medical questionnaire for a multi-trip annual plan.

 Air Canada Travel Insurance Plans

 Air Canada insurance officially offers seven different travel insurance plans.
 All of Air Canada’s travel insurance plans are underwritten by RBC Travel Insurance* (check out our review of RBC travel insurance here).